Cecile-hi/Regularized-Adaptive-Weight-Modification/README.md

 ```
 python parse_log_to_result.py --split clear100_feature_resnet50_moco --verbose 1 --move 1
 ```
-### The code is based on the official code of the CLEAR benchmark
+The code is based on the official code of the CLEAR benchmark.
 This project include the RAWM mentioned in our paper that (re)produced by us.